1. Junk Files

-- Click to open the disk analyzer and scan your Mac hard drive.
+- Click Open Disk Analyzer and scan your Mac hard drive.
 You will have the results visualized as a sunburst pie chart for your convenience.
-Navigate folders and subfolders, find unneeded large folders and move them to Trash.
+Navigate folders and subfolders, find unneeded large folders and remove them.

 4. Unused Applications

-You definitely will have some apps installed on your Mac which you don’t use regularly, some not at all.
-Nothing serious about that if only these programs didn’t occupy so much of your Mac’s disk space.
-It’s time to review the list of installed applications and uninstall unused ones.
+You definitely will have some apps installed on your Mac that you don’t use regularly.
+Nothing serious about that if only these programs don’t occupy much of your Mac’s disk space.
+You should review the list of your applications and uninstall unused ones.
 You can view the number of unused programs with the help of Funter.

 Click Applications in the Funter window to get the details: